sumaiyanalukwago/Tech-Events-in-Uganda/README.md

 - Submitting a pull request.

 If you find this directory helpful, please consider giving it a star and feel free to share it with other techies.

-##
-Stay connected and follow me on GitHub for more updates and resources.

 ## January
 - [ ] UPCOMING - https://www.openhackathons.org/s/upcoming-events